 Factors or Outside Influences Affecting Results - State law mandates that commercial waste electronic and residential video display devices (e-waste) are banned from landfills and must be processed for recycling.
 The only collection sites for residential e-waste within the Environmental Services Solid Waste Management Area are provided by the department.
 Fees charged for the collection of e-waste are kept low to encourage proper disposal, resulting in haulage and processing costs subsidized by other solid waste program revenues.
 Continued use of effective advertising will insure that electronics are recycled properly.
-E-waste manufacturers have made great progress in significantly reducing the weight of video display devices, which is starting to show up in program totals.
+E-waste manufacturers have made great progress in significantly reducing the weight and volume of video display devices, which is starting to show up in program totals.

-Changes to Meet for Target 2020 - The goal is to increase pounds recycled by 1% per year.
-The department is proposing to replace that metric with the number of loads (semi-trailers) shipped for recycling given newer electronic products are lighter in weight, but maintain the volume of older e-waste.
-While fluctuations will occur from year to year, the program should continue to see lower levels than the record pounds collected in 2014.
+Changes to Meet for Target - One of the goals is to increase pounds recycled by 1% per year.
+With manufacturers producing a smaller lighter product this goal becomes harder meet.
+The department added the goal of reducing the overall program cost of collecting, transporting and recycling waste electronics.
+The performance table now includes, in parentheses, number of loads shipped since 2018.
+The decrease in number of loads shipped illustrates reduced costs in collection, shipping and recycling.
+While fluctuations will occur from year to year, the program should continue to see lower levels than the record pounds and trailer loads collected in 2014.